Welcome!

 Members meetings

 Our Members meetings are the second Thursday of the month, September through June.
-In January 2023, the club is returning to in-person meetings after Zoom-only meetings during the pandemic.
 Visitors are welcome to attend a club meeting once before joining.
 Special interest groups and community service work parties meet regularly throughout the year.

 Location: Crosswinds Church, 1660 Freisman Rd, Livermore.
 We will be in the Farm Theater in the red buildings next to the parking lot.